 It’s expensive and time consuming to get everything you need for an emergency situation.

 And as Americans, we want to be able to pull it up online and have it in two days… and have everything we need for the next disaster… but we can’t.

 That’s not realistic.
-Even Amazon doesn’t have everything all the time.
+Even online doesn’t have everything all the time.
 They too were out of toilet paper, hand sanitizer, fever thermometers, diapers, disinfecting wipes, canned foods such as meats and beans, etc.

 Being ready for whatever comes your way